Brazil's JBS starts building lab-grown meat factory in Spain

 SAO PAULO, June 6 (Reuters) - Brazilian meatpacker JBS JBSS3.SA said on Tuesday that its subsidiary, BioTech Foods, started construction works for its first commercial-scale plant to produce lab-grown meat in Spain, which is set to be completed by mid-2024.

-The factory should produce more than 1,000 metric tons of cultivated meat per year, JBS said, adding it could expand its capacity to 4,000 metric tons per year in the medium term.
+The factory, which JBS claims it will be the world's largest lab-grown meat plant, should produce more than 1,000 metric tons of cultivated meat per year, JBS said, adding it could expand its capacity to 4,000 metric tons per year in the medium term.

+"The new BioTech plant puts JBS in a unique position to lead the segment and ride this wave of innovation," said JBS USA's head of value added business, Eduardo Noronha.

+JBS acquired a 51% stake in Spain's BioTech in 2021 in a $100 million deal, with $41 million directed to building the new plant, which will be located in San Sebastian.

 ((Peter.Siqueira@thomsonreuters.com; +55 11 56447727;))